ChangeClothes/ios/README.md

   - [ ] send a request for payment to client
   - [ ] see history of payments and outstanding requests
 - Reminders
+  - [ ] reminder system that has toggles for common concern
   - [ ] haven't spoken to them in a while, but they logged in recently so reach out
   - [ ] bill overdue
+  - [ ] sales
 - Shipping
   - [ ] ships to clients seamlessly
     - [ ] print label option